 Berryville, VA 22611

-Clifton is located in Clarke County Virginia, three miles north of Berryville, just 60 miles west of Washington, D.C. but worlds away from the traffic jams & high-rise buildings.
+Clifton is located in Clarke County Virginia, three miles north of Berryville, just 60 miles west of Washington, D.C. but worlds away from the traffic jams and high-rise buildings.
 Clarke County is privileged by its spectacular location.
 Nestled in the northern Shenandoah Valley, protected between the Blue Ridge Mountains and Allegheny Ridge, with the magnificent Shenandoah River running through it.
 It is known as an oasis to Washington, D.C. and Northern Virginia residents.
 Clarke County also boasts a varied population of businesses, which bring a wealth of historical, cultural, and social diversity, all within its borders.

 Area Attractions and Amenities: